base-buzz/Mobile/iOS/README.md

-This README is great for internal use but not ideal for App Store reviewers.
-It includes terminal details, dev environment paths, and testing instructions that could raise red flags during Apple’s manual review.

-Here’s how to adjust it for a reviewer-friendly version:

-⸻

 📱 BaseBuzz App – Reviewer Documentation

 Welcome to the BaseBuzz iOS app — a mobile wrapper for the social media experience at https://base.buzz.